dsfca/CloudComputingandVirtualization-labs/0-Introduction_to_labs_and_setup_requirements.md

 You might have to reboot your machine for the changes to take effect

 For Vagrant, go to the [Downloads page](https://www.vagrantup.com/downloads) and select the WINDOWS installer of the latest version of Vagrant for your system.

-### Installation for macOS systems

-For Virtualbox, go to the [Downloads page](https://www.virtualbox.org/wiki/Downloads) and select the OS X hosts latest binaries.
-For Mac OS X hosts, Oracle VM VirtualBox ships in a dmg disk image file.
-Perform the following steps to install on a Mac OS X host:

-1) Double-click on the dmg file, to mount the contents;
-2) A window opens, prompting you to double-click on the VirtualBox.pkg installer file displayed in that window;
-3) This starts the installer, which enables you to select where to install Oracle VM VirtualBox;
-4) An Oracle VM VirtualBox icon is added to the Applications folder in the Finder.

-For Vagrant, go to the [Downloads page](https://www.vagrantup.com/downloads) and select the MAC OS X installer of the latest version of Vagrant for your system.

-### Installation for Linux systems

-For Virtualbox, go to the [Downloads page](https://www.virtualbox.org/wiki/Downloads) and then the Linux distribution page and there follow the instructions for your Linux distribution.

-For Vagrant, go to the [Downloads page](https://www.vagrantup.com/downloads) and select the LINUX (or DEBIAN) installer of the latest version of Vagrant for your system.

 ## Creating and using the Virtual Machine for the Lab